 The cold frame will go over the oregano bush, covering it from all sides.
 It will allow the heat from the soil to rise, trapping the heat inside.
 Thus, your oregano will stay warmer in the winter.

-On the other hand, you can use a cloth.
+On the other hand, you can use a cloche.
 This is typically smaller and made from glass, keeping the heat inside.
 However, you can also make one yourself out of milk jugs or a plastic container that can fit over your bush.

 Cover The Top Of The Soil With Mulch to prepare Oregano for winter

 Oregano enjoys soil that’s sandy or loamy, something that drains water well.